-In a charming but wildly improbably scene, Stanton described how Massasoit, a ‘splendid specimen of manhood,’ came on board with two squaws and six little boys and girls.
+Stanton then wrote a charming but wildly improbable scene.
+She described how Massasoit, a “splendid specimen of manhood,” came on board with two squaws and six little boys and girls.

 The children were “all in their ornaments, paint and feathers, the children in bright scarlet blankets, and caps made of white rabbit skins, the little ears standing upon their foreheads, and squirrel tales hanging down their backs.”
 They brought small baskets with nuts and wintergreen berries.
 Then they presented them to the English children, who the interpreter taught to say, “Happy to see you,” “Welcome” and “Farewell” in the Indian tongue.

-The English children then gave the Indians little tin pails with ‘fried cakes, almonds and raisins, some bright English pennies, a horn and a drum.’
-Exactly the kinds of things the Pilgrims brought along in the tiny Mayflower.
+The English children then gave the Indians little tin pails with “fried cakes, almonds and raisins, some bright English pennies, a horn and a drum.”
+Exactly the kinds of things the Pilgrims had room for in the tiny Mayflower.

 The Indians didn’t stay for dinner, wrote Stanton, because Massasoit feared the children didn’t understand English table manners.
-They paddled away in their canoes, and the Pilgrims enjoyed a feast that included plum puddings, gooseberry tarts, salt fish, bacon and Brussels sprouts that somehow survived the 66-day voyage.
+They paddled away in their canoes, and the Pilgrims enjoyed a feast that included plum puddings, gooseberry tarts, salt fish, bacon and Brussels sprouts, all of which somehow survived the 66-day voyage.

-Then, she wrote, the Pilgrims sang God Save the King.
+Then, wrote Stanton, the Pilgrims sang God Save the King.
 Not likely, though, since the song first appeared in 1619, a decade after the Pilgrims left for the Netherlands.
 They didn’t like King James much, either.

 Then the children took their baskets to their berths and fell asleep, according to Stanton.